Lila Abu-Lughod: Other important contributions

-2001, Abu-Lughod delivered the Lewis Henry Morgan Lecture at the University of Rochester, considered by many to be the most important annual lecture series in the field of anthropology.
+In 2001, Abu-Lughod delivered the Lewis Henry Morgan Lecture at the University of Rochester, considered by many to be the most important annual lecture series in the field of anthropology.

-2007: named a Carnegie Scholar in 2007 to research the topic: "Do Muslim Women Have Rights?
+In 2007, she named a Carnegie Scholar in 2007 to research the topic: "Do Muslim Women Have Rights?
 The Ethics and Politics of Muslim Women's Rights in an International Field."
 She has held research fellowships from the National Endowment for the Humanities, the Guggenheim Foundation, Fulbright, and the Mellon Foundation, among others.

 An article from Veiled Sentiments received the Stirling Award for Contributions to Psychological Anthropology.
 Writing Women's Worlds received the Victor Turner Award.
 Carleton College awarded her an honorary doctorate in 2006.